 Going back to work after retiring is an individual decision.
 For some, returning to work makes economic sense - income from employment may be a necessity for any number of reasons.
-Many retired members report feeling "cut off" from what had been a significant portion of their life and return to work in order to ease the transition into full retirement.
+Many retired members report feeling cut off from what had been a significant portion of their life and return to work in order to ease the transition into full retirement.

 On the other hand, some retirees return to work simply because they enjoy it.
 Retirement may give them the chance to follow a new career path or work independently.
 The slower pace allows them more time to pursue hobbies and interests, some of which can turn into income-generating enterprises.
-Some retirees fully enjoy the benefits of their retirement lifestyle.

 Working and your CAAT Plan pension

 After you retire, you may decide to return to work in the college system, for a new organization, or even for yourself.
 If you do become employed outside the college system, you can continue to collect your CAAT Plan pension as well as your income from employment.
 Once you've started your pension, however, you no longer have the option to transfer your CAAT Plan service to another organization's pension plan.

 If you do return to the college system, you have options that are based on your age and your employment status.

 - Full time, under age 65

 If you return to full-time employment for an employer that participates in the CAAT Plan after starting your early retirement but before turning 65, you will re-enroll in the CAAT Plan.
 Your CAAT Plan pension will stop and you will resume contributing to Plan for as long as you are employed (but no later than age 71).

 If you return to part-time employment for a college employer after starting your early retirement but before turning 65, you decide whether or not to rejoin the Plan.
 You can become a member as above, or you can continue to collect your CAAT Plan pension along with your employment income.